 Large language models (LLMs) are increasingly being applied in healthcare to support clinical tasks such as medical question answering, patient communication, and summarizing medical records.
-After analyzing on platforms like the Open Medical LLM Leaderboard and in peer-reviewed papers, I listed leading:1
+After analyzing on platforms like the Open Medical LLM Leaderboard and in peer-reviewed papers, I listed leading models in healthcare:1

 BERT-like (Encoder-only)